Gut Support for Special Needs Children

 What Can You Do?

 A good diet is so important.
 Some foods, although tasty, could be harming the immune system, the autoimmune response and disrupting the gut microbiome.
 The most important thing to address is the gut because if the body doesn’t digest the food properly, the other needed vitamins will not be absorbed or utilized well.
 One should ensure that the special needs diet incorporate food that supports the gut.
-The more healthy and gut friendly foods and drinks they consume, the better their overall health will be.
+The healthier and gut friendly foods and drinks they consume, the better their overall health will be.
 Here are some foods that will help the gut and also have the vitamins that will help supply the needed vitamins.

 Fermented Foods